JeromeBau/weaviate_dlt_company_search/README.md

 A Weaviate cluster with company meta data.

 Target:
-In a streamlit app, we want to see startups listed by sector.
+A streamlit app, in which we want to see startups listed by sector.

 ## Prerequisits: Weaviate Cluster